 Geography and distribution

-Aloe vera is native to the Arabian Peninsula and is widely cultivated around the world.
+Aloe vera is cultivated around the world.
 It has escaped from cultivation and become naturalised in the Mediterranean, north Africa, the Indian subcontinent, South America and the Caribbean.

 Aloe vera was formerly classified as part of the Asphodelaceae family, but this is now included in Xanthorrhoeaceae.